ThomasDOtto/ILRA/README.md

 # ILRA
-Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing) by cleaning and merging contigs, correct homopolymer tracks and circulate plastids.
+Improvement of Long Read Assemblies (ILRA) is a pipeline to help in the post-assembly process (finishing) by cleaning and merging contigs, correcting homopolymer tracks and circularizing plastids.
 We also have the code preinstalled on a virtual Linux machine.

 ## Installation
 ILRA is based on several standard tools.
 Please find the list of software you need to install in the INSTALL.txt file.